Am I Hispanic? It seems like such a simple question.

 A Mixed History

 But my father was a first-generation Mexican-American.
 He grew up in the barrios of Orange County back when it was more known for its orange groves than its housewives.
 He worked the fields as a child and attended a segregated elementary school, the whole nine yards.
-My Dad was also the only Hispanic graduate in his law school class, he was active in the Chicano civil rights movement, and in the 1980s became the first Latino appointed to the California State Supreme Court.
+My Dad was also the only Hispanic graduate in his law school class; he was active in the Chicano civil rights movement and, in the 1980s, became the first Latino appointed to the California State Supreme Court.
 The Latino Bar Association is even named after him in the Sacramento area.

 What About Me?

 Despite being half Mexican, I look white.
 I am white.
 Culturally, I was raised as an Anglo.
 But I also have a strong Chicano heritage.
-A heritage of which I am proud, but only partly identify.
+A heritage of which I am proud but only partly identify.
 This tension has been a defining part of who I am.
 Much of my artwork grows out of the idea of social groupings and an individual’s relationship to those groupings.

 This theme has come into my scholarly work as well.
 As part of my Ph.D. work, I organized a Chicano art show, View from the Bench: Social Justice in Art, Law, and Religion of the Chicano Community, which I wrote about in the article Cruz Reynoso’s View from the Bench: Drawings in the Context of Chicano Art.
-This was an important show for me because it explores issues of religion, art, social justice, and ethnicity.
-Which are all important to my personal identity.
+This was an important show for me because it explores issues of religion, art, social justice, and ethnicity, which are all important to my personal identity.

 It was personally affirming to me also because when I lectured to a U.C.
 Berkeley Chicano Studies class and held a round table about the exhibition, I brought up the question of my own Chicano-ness.
 Consistently, other Chicano artists and Scholars affirmed my identity as Chicano.
-Before moving cross country to take a tenure track position, I was even scheduled to begin teaching in the Chicano Studies program at U.C.
-Berkeley.
+Before moving cross country to take a tenure track position, I was even scheduled to begin teaching in the Chicano Studies program at UC Berkeley.

 Homeless… seeking a home